SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 === Liquidation penalty

-A liquidation penalty, which increase the liquidation price of the position.
+A liquidation penalty is added to the liquidation price of the position.
+It's aim to liquidate earlier and avoiding any bad debt for the vault side.
+Also, the remaining collateral will be distributed inside the protocol.

 === Liquidation reward